 - Stay away from noise sources like projector fans and air vents.

 Placing speakers in a room can be as equally critical as finding the right spot for a microphone.
+Biamp has provided a Ceiling Speaker Calculator that can be used to determine the coverage required for the desired application.
 An ideal positioning of multiple ceiling speakers will achieve an even SPL coverage and a good speech intelligibility across the entire room.
 In order to get a better sense on how much SPL the speaker of choice is able to produce with the given power of our AMP-450P amplifier, the Amplifier Power Calculator will provide some answers.
 In addition to that, a speaker simulation software might be able to predict the expected in-room STI values.

 In this example, the speakers are not being used for voice-lift or similar live speech reinforcement, hence gain before feedback doesn't have to be considered.
 Still, avoiding short distances between the speakers (far-end audio) and the microphone will help to improve the AEC performance.